By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Clarify your choices by seeking professional help.

 One legitimate goal of counseling is to help you see your choices clearly and resolve your confusion.
 The counseling room is a good place to talk things out with an objective person.
-Whether you are currently confused, facing difficult choices or is a time for a change professional counselor can help you through the process.
+Whether you are currently confused, facing difficult choices, or it is time for a change a professional counselor can help you through the process.